 It is significant to note that in all cases, the constraints on $M_\nu$ still depend quite heavily on the cosmological model assumed.
 CMB lensing does contribute to tightening constraints on curvature \cite{sherwin_evidence_2011}, but the dark energy equation of state can degrade constraints on $M_\nu$ considerably, particularly when the constraint on $\tau$ reaches its limit.

-The relationship between the $\Lambda$CDM constraints in all of the panels in Figure \ref{fig_bars_combined} can be understood completely in terms of the degeneracy between $M_\nu$, $A_s$ and $\tau$.
-Imposing a particular relative improvement in the constraints on one of these parameters leads to an almost equal relative improvement in the constraints on the other two.
+The change in the $\Lambda$CDM constraints in Figure \ref{fig_bars_combined} when adding CMB lensing can be understood largely in terms of the degeneracy between $M_\nu$, $A_s$ and $\tau$.
 Figure \ref{fig_contour} shows this relationship in contour form.
 While CMB lensing is useful for improving the constraints on these three parameters, it is less powerful than the Planck $\tau$ prior we include.